-Your data is stored by the National Counselling Society (NCS) within the provisions of the Data Protection Act.
+Your data is stored by the National Counselling Society (NCS) within the provisions of General Data Protection Regulation (GDPR).

-The NCS may use your contact data to communicate with you direct for important information salient to membership and course provision and to advise you of new products and services, or work and placement opportunities.
+The NCS may use your contact data to communicate with you direct for important information related to your membership and course provision and to advise you of new products and services, or work and placement opportunities.
 You may opt out of receiving communications from the NCS at any time via the Members’ Area of the website, email, telephone, or post.
 You can find our contact details here: https://www.nationalcounsellingsociety.org/contact-us/

 Personal information which you share with the NCS as part of your membership applications or course processes - for example, personal disclosures as part of your personal development or as part of therapeutic training – are treated in the strictest confidence.
 This means that the NCS will not disclose any such materials unless required by a Court Order or unless such materials provide evidence of criminality, or potential or actual harm to yourself, another person, or to NCS staff.

-Information you provide to the NCS as part of your membership application or course process will normally be retained in accordance with the Data Protection Act and destroyed a certain amount of time after your course or membership lapses.
+Information you provide to the NCS as part of your membership application or course process will be retained in accordance with the GDPR and destroyed a certain amount of time after your course or membership lapses.